NinaZumel/NinaZumel.github.io/_books/2019-01-20-the-ghosts-of-birds.md

 ---

 Interesting collection of unconventional essays ("creative nonfiction," I guess): retellings of stories from folklore and mythology, prose collages, translations, and book reviews.
-In some cases, I'm not entirely sure of the subject of discussion (a book, or poem) really exists; shades of Jorge Luis Borges.
+In some cases, I'm not entirely sure if the subject of discussion (a book, or poem) really exists; shades of Jorge Luis Borges.

 This was a wonderful discovery.